-Some businesses invest money, sweat, and tears into boosting their website traffic but don’t see significant improvement in revenue.
+Some SaaS businesses invest money, sweat, and tears into boosting their website traffic but don’t see significant improvement in revenue.
 Why is that?
 This scenario occurs for a simple reason — not all website traffic is created equal, and it’s a very tricky truth to come to terms with.

 If at any point you’ve successfully boosted the traffic to your website, but your sales haven’t reflected it, there’s a good chance you have targeted the wrong audience.